Permafrost/TundraTN/README.md

       `WmPublic/pub.xml:xmlStringToXMLNode`, or `WmPublic/pub.xml:xmlNodeToDocument` via
       `Tundra/tundra.tn.document:parse`).
 Fully-qualified names will be handled
-      correctly, for example an argument named `example/item[0]` will be converted to an IData document named 'example' containing a String list named 'item' with it's first value set accordingly.
+      correctly, for example an argument named `example/item[0]` will be converted to an IData document named `example` containing a String list named `item` with it's first value set accordingly.

     * `$service.input` is an optional name to be used when adding the parsed bizdoc content to the input pipeline of the call to `$service`.
 Defaults